Murciano207/SpookFinance-docs/guides/liquidity-bootstrapping-faq.md

 This is a fully customizable parameter that is up to you, based on your objectives.
 However we can provide some general tips.
 It’s important to give your potential investors sufficient time to participate and for healthy price discovery to occur.
 We’ve seen this process work well over a span of 3 days, but as LBPs are a new innovation, we believe there are other lengths of time that could work as well or even better.

-Considering the fast pace and unpredictability of events happening regularly in DeFi, making your LBP too short could allow obstacles that are unrelated to your project \(i.e., a spike in Ethereum network congestion or a new yield farming craze\) to get in the way of a successful sale.
+Considering the fast pace and unpredictability of events happening regularly in DeFi, making your LBP too short could allow obstacles that are unrelated to your project \(i.e., a spike in BSC network congestion or a new yield farming craze\) to get in the way of a successful sale.
 We would recommend at least 3 days, but you are certainly free to make it shorter if you believe it would better serve your particular case.

 #### _Note that the default minimum duration is approximately 2 weeks \(and 2 hours for the add token time lock\); using a shorter period will require overriding that default when you create the pool.
 This mainly applies to those writing scripts; if you use the smart pool GUI, the defaults are very short \(both 10 blocks\)._